FRC 9498- ZENSHIN Robotics

 ZENSHIN Robotics is...

-in FIRST Robotics Competition.
+in the FIRST Robotics Competition.

 Team vision